Fleur de Sel: The Ultimate Gourmet Salt Guide & Benefits

 Sweet

-• Baked Goods: Cookies, brownies and pastries.
+• Baked Goods: Cookies, brownies, and pastries.

-• Fruit: Watermelon, strawberries and citrus fruits.
+• Fruit: Watermelon, strawberries, nd citrus fruits.

 Beverages